tobiammar/git-cheatsheet/git-cheatsheet.md

 git checkout <commit-id>    (move the file to selected version/timeline) git revert <commit-id>      (revert the file to selected version/timeline) git reset --hard <commit-id>    (reset the file to selected version/timeline)

+# create .gitignore.txt file to untrack certain file/ auto generated file
+touch .gitignore
+git rm -r --cached . (remove the cached if the tracking still working) (Messages: put the name of the files or folder into the text file as an example, "<filename>" or "<foldername>/*" the asterick represent to ignore every file in the folder)